Shift Technologies Inc. (SFT) Reveals an Earnings Mystery

-Shift Technologies Inc. (NASDAQ:SFT) went down by -4.96% from its latest closing price compared to the recent 1-year high of $9.75.
-The company’s stock price has collected -6.94% of loss in the last five trading sessions.
+Shift Technologies Inc. (NASDAQ:SFT) went up by 18.10% from its latest closing price compared to the recent 1-year high of $9.75.
+The company’s stock price has collected -7.46% of loss in the last five trading sessions.
 Barron’s reported on 05/12/21 that Used-Car Sellers Vroom and Shift Are Rallying.
 Sales Soared on Strong Demand.

 Is It Worth Investing in Shift Technologies Inc. (NASDAQ :SFT) Right Now?